VictoriaMilani/vmilani.github.io/_posts/2024-04-05-expectation-maximization.markdown

 L <- 0
 ```

-I also created an auxiliar function to bypass values dangerously close to zero inside logs, as you see below:
+I also created an auxiliar function to bypass values dangerously close to zero inside logs, since we will deal with a lot of logs from now on, as you can see below:

 ```r